 - Oil or cooking spray (like Pam)

 Step By Step Instructions For Reheating Nachos In A Skillet

-Step One: Remove cold toppings from your nachos and set aside in your bowl.
+Step One: Remove cold toppings from your nachos and set them aside in your bowl.

 Step Two: Spread a thin layer of oil into the bottom of your skillet (a tablespoon or so) or spray with a cooking spray like Pam.

 Step Three: Spread nachos out evenly in your skillet.